HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_agnostic_xai/shap.rst

 **Local explanations**

-SHAP provides instance-level explanations by decomposing an individual prediction into a baseline value and feature-specific contributions.
-Each SHAP value describes how much a feature pushes the prediction above or below the baseline.
+SHAP decomposes an individual prediction into feature-specific contributions relative to a defined baseline.
+Each SHAP value describes how a feature contributes to the difference between the baseline and the individual prediction.

 **Local and global interpretation**

 Although SHAP values explain individual predictions, they can be aggregated across many instances to obtain global insights into model behavior.
-The same feature contributions therefore form the basis of both local and global interpretations.
+The same underlying feature contributions therefore form the basis of both local and global interpretations.

-**Applicable to different models and data modalities**

-The general idea of SHAP is not restricted to a particular model class or type of input data.
-Different SHAP explainers adapt the computation to different models and data modalities, including tabular, image, and text data.

 Limitations
 ^^^^^^^^^^^

+**Missingness and feature dependence**

+SHAP requires defining how features outside a coalition are represented as "missing".
+This choice determines how coalition values are evaluated and can therefore affect the resulting feature attributions.

+The problem is particularly important for dependent features.
+Treating one feature as missing while retaining a related feature can break dependencies, produce unrealistic inputs, or distribute shared information across multiple features.

 **Computational complexity**

 Exact Shapley computation grows exponentially with the number of features, since up to :math:`2^M` feature coalitions must be considered.
-Approximation methods such as KernelSHAP and specialized algorithms such as TreeSHAP are therefore used to make the computation practical.
+Practical SHAP algorithms therefore rely on approximation or exploit properties of the model and data to reduce this computational cost.

-**Feature dependence**
+**Reference dependence**

-The treatment of features that are not part of a coalition affects the resulting explanation.
-This becomes particularly important when features are dependent or correlated: different ways of accounting for the missing features can lead to different feature attributions.

-**Dependence on the background data**

-SHAP values explain a prediction relative to a baseline and a background distribution.
-The choice of background data therefore influences both the baseline and the resulting feature contributions.
-SHAP values should always be interpreted relative to this reference.
+SHAP values are contrastive: they explain a prediction relative to the baseline :math:`v_x(\emptyset)`.
+How the empty coalition is represented therefore matters.
+Changing the definition of missingness or the reference used to construct the empty coalition can change both the baseline and the resulting SHAP values.

-**SHAP explains the model, not necessarily the underlying data-generating process**

-A large positive or negative SHAP value indicates how a feature contributes to the model's prediction.
-It does not imply that the feature has a causal effect on the predicted outcome.

 References